smartdevicelink/sdl_overview_guides/docs/Policies/App Policies/index.md

 ### nicknames

-Defines a list of potential appNames which an application is allowed to register with.
+This field defines a list of potential appNames which an application is allowed to register with.
 If the appName field in the app's `RegisterAppInterface` does not match one of the values in this list, the message will be rejected.
 If omitted, no restrictions will be applied to appName.

 !!! note
 This field is mandatory when defining policies for a cloud application, in which case the first nickname will be used in the application list prior to app registration.